Gold prices are expected to trade higher today: Angel Broking

-According to Angel Broking, On Wednesday, spot gold prices ended marginally higher by 0.07 percent to close at $1476.2 per ounce.
+According to Angel Broking, Last Week, Spot Gold prices rose marginally higher by 0.2 percent over uncertainties around the Sino-American trade spat.

 Angel Broking's report on Gold